plwg/git_presentation/how_to_build_a_time_machine.md

 # What is Version Control System?

-- What Alice needs is something that helps her to go back in the history, diverge it, and merge it with her original timeline.
+- What Ross needs is something that helps him to go back in the history, diverge it, and merge it with his original timeline.
 - A VCS is like a time machine for your code.
 It lets you travel back in time, and try different parallel timelines.
 - It allows code archaeology (how was the bug introduced? / how was it fixed? / how has this function evolved? / … ).
 - More complex workflows are built upon it (collaboration, permission, code review, and releasing).